The back door in potions creaked open, and Madame Pomfrey came in.

 "I-I am.
 It's complicated."
 She did not respond.

 "Alright then."
 I shut the door silently, and left McGonagall to herself.
 What is wrong with her?
 There must be something wrong going on.
 Even I could see that.
-Alphard was surely not that important, considering he wasn't even in the Order.
+Alphard was surely not that important, considering he wasn't even involved with the revolutionary movement.
 Maybe it was something to do with Voldermort.
 She certainly wouldn't ditch her own classes for something simple as a death.
 I understand Sirius now, and all I could think about now was how much I wanted to hug and apologize to him when he got back.
 I love that boy so much it's painful.